 In the Gunnison National Forest, Lake Irwin is a scenic reservoir located about 9 miles from the town of Crested Butte, Colorado.
 Lake Irwin sits at 10,200 feet and is popular for both day trips and overnight stays with staggering views of the Ruby Mountain Range.
+Only accessible from mid-June to the beginning of October, the area typically sees heavy usage while in season.

 During the late 1800s, the Elk Mountains became a popular mining area, which led to the development of Irwin, Colorado.
 Despite becoming one of the largest mining camps in Colorado, Irwin is now a ghost town, after being completely abandoned in the 1920s.
 Lake Irwin gets its name from Dick Irwin, one of the most successful prospectors in the area.